 Sunflowers (Can also be direct sewn around May 21st.)

-Squash (Plant in fiber pots that can be planted into soil with the bottom of the pot removed.
+Squash (Consider planting in fiber pots that can be planted into soil with the bottom of the pot removed.
 They do not like their roots disturbed during transplant.)

 Not all seeds need to be started indoors